erskordi/openai_gym_tutorial/README.md

 1 [-0.17727204 -0.62267747  0.17868684  1.03854806] 1.0 False
 0 [-0.18972559 -0.81966549  0.1994578   1.38158021] 1.0 False
 0 [-0.2061189  -1.0166379   0.22708941  1.72943365] 1.0 True
 ```

+Note that the above process does not involve any training, but it works only as a sanity check.
+For actual reinforcement learning training, you have to follow the steps on the `simple-example` directory.

 ### Install more packages

 Later, when you will start running reinforcement learning examples on Eagle, you will need to install other packages, most important of which the `Ray RLlib` library.
 This will enable you to run multiple instances of Gym in parallel over multiple cores per node, or even multiple nodes.
 You can always install new packages via: